Multimedia: Radio program prepares students for life after college

 This spring, a special series of radio broadcasts is helping prepare students for life after graduation, with advice on networking, graduate school applications, job search strategies, and more.

-The following podcast is a recording of the March 10 program, “Networking Basics for the Savvy Student.”
+This podcast (mp3) is a recording of the March 10 program, “Networking Basics for the Savvy Student.”

 The series’ varied subjects reflect the diverse needs of Lewis & Clark students, with program topics like “Job Search 101: What You Need to Get Started” and “The State of the Economy and Maximizing Your Liberal Arts Degree.”